solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 We will now try to briefly characterize some of the most notable genera and species for which there already exists a great deal of material, reserving for later a more comprehensive description with illustrations, especially of the interior structural relations.

-## I. "Little Grated Creatures," Polycystina.
+## 1. "Little Grated Creatures," Polycystina.
 ### 1. _Phormiscus_.
 Nov. gen.

 (_φορμισxος_ = "little reed basket")